 Is the Offer on All Races?

 As far as I can recall, the only offer than virtually all bookmakers apply to all UK and Irish racing is Best Odds Guaranteed.
-That’s not hugely surprising, considering that bookies are in the business to earn a profit and if they applied every offer they have to every race going then that profit might not last all that long!
+That’s not hugely surprising, considering that bookies are in the business to earn and if they applied every offer they have to every race going then their returns might not last all that long!
 Nevertheless, as a punter it’s helpful to know which races you’ll be able to bet on and take advantage of this offer with.

 The answer is that the offer applies to selected races in the United Kingdom and Ireland.
 A rule of thumb is that it is often available on flat races that are shown on ITV Racing, but that’s the sort of thing that Coral can change their mind over at any given moment.
 For that reason it’s always worth double-checking their website as that will have up-to-date information on the races being covered by the offer.
 They normally have the races featured in a table on the offer page, complete with the date they’re running on.